Step 1 – Select Videos For Watermarking

 At this step, you can design a custom watermark (layout, position, rotation, opacity and auto-scale).
 You can add a logo (click ‘Add Logo’ button), text (click ‘Add Text’ button) or a combination of both (click ‘Add Group’ button).

 Visual Watermark for Videos contains 10 built-in watermark templates to help you quickly create your own custom watermark.
-A video watermark template can contain a logo and up to three lines of text.
-You can add as many watermark templates as needed at once.
+A video watermark template can contain a logo and up to three text lines.
+You can add as many watermark templates as required to compose your brand new watermark.

 Click a watermark element (logo or text) to select it.
 Its configuration options will appear on the right.
 Second click selects the entire watermark group (template).

-Once the entire watermark or its element is selected, it becomes possible to change watermark position and customization options.
+Once an entire watermark or its element is selected, it becomes possible to change watermark position and customization options.
+They appear on the right.

 Click the watermark and drag it to change watermark position.
 You can use arrows on your keyboard to move the watermark as well.